Income Tax Act 2007

 You could also call this:

-You can get a deduction for deductible output tax, but only if you’re allowed a deduction for the money you spend to buy or make the goods or services, or if you’re allowed a deduction for how much the goods or services have gone down in value.
+You can claim a deduction for deductible output tax, but only if you are allowed a deduction for the cost of acquiring or producing the goods or services.
+This also applies if you are allowed a deduction for depreciation loss on the goods or services.
+The rules about GST are in the Goods and Services Tax Act 1985, which defines what a flat-rate credit is.

 This text is automatically generated.
 It might be out of date or be missing some parts.
 Find out more about how we do this.